Mariem-ro/housingpricepredict/README.md

 # housingpricepredict
-small application for predecting house price. languages : jupyter Notebook,python, Flask, css, html, boostrap. we did push this app To Heroku For Web hosting. click on the link below.
+small application for predecting house price. languages : jupyter Notebook,python, Flask, css, html, bootstrap. we did push this app To Heroku For Web hosting. click on the link below.